-Glatiramer acetate helps prevent relapses in MS. It also helps prevent attack symptoms that affect basic brain functions and muscle use.
-There may be long-term benefits of the injection, but you should be aware of the potential hazards before taking this drug.
+The medication helps prevent relapses in MS. It also helps prevent symptoms that affect basic brain functions and muscle use.
+The injections may have long-term benefits, but there are also potential side effects.

-Many neurologists prefer to wait and see how someone progresses before prescribing injections after a single attack.
+Many doctors prefer to wait and see how someone progresses before prescribing injections after a single attack.
 This is due to the potential side effects of other MS medications.
 However, this is not the case with glatiramer acetate, which is designed to help with mild MS.

-Since the purpose of the drug is to prevent relapses, your doctor may recommend the injections immediately following an MS diagnosis.
+Since the purpose of the drug is to prevent relapses, your doctor may recommend injections soon after an MS diagnosis.
 An MS diagnosis requires a clinical exam, as well as an MRI.